 We accounted for the acquisition as a business combination.
 We allocated the purchase price to the tangible and identifiable intangible assets acquired and liabilities assumed based on their estimated fair values as of the acquisition date.
-We engaged a third-party valuation firm to assist us in the determination of the value of the purchased intangible assets and of the earn-out liability.
+We engaged a third-party valuation firm to assist us in the determination of the value of the purchased intangible assets.
 The excess of the purchase price over the fair value of net tangible and identifiable intangible assets acquired was recorded as goodwill.
 Goodwill is attributed to a trained workforce and other buyer-specific value resulting from expected synergies, including long-term cost savings, which are not included in the fair values of identifiable assets.